 Big Sky Resort is located in southwestern Montana, about an hour from Bozeman, Montana and only a short distance from Yellowstone National Park.

-The resort boasts an impressive 5,800 acres of skiable terrain, which is accessed by 24 lifts and 300 named runs across 4 connected mountains.
+Big Sky offers 5,800 acres of skiable terrain, which is accessed by 24 lifts and 300 named runs across 4 connected mountains.
 The resort stretches from an elevation of 6,800 feet at Lone Moose & Six-Shooter to 11,166 feet at the summit of Lone Peak.

 Our first of two days on the mountain started by meeting a mutual friend and Ski Patroller in the Mountain Village at the base of the Swift Current High-Speed Quad.
 We were headed for the Lone Peak Tram so after getting to the summit of the Swift Current Lift, we skied down to the base of the Powder Seeker High-Speed Six Chair.